Storied Objects from the Smithsonian Folklife Festival

 “Turkish potters at first imitated the blue-and-white porcelain of Jingdezhen [China].
 Then in a surging series of innovations, they made it their own in the sixteenth century, adding new colors, notably a luscious tomato red, and pushing the designs toward natural form and Islamic reference.”

-Mehmet Gürsoy was one of two Turkish ceramicists at the Festival.
+Mehmet Gürsoy was one of four Turkish ceramicists at the Festival.
 His studio is located in Kütahya, where he is known as a teacher and entrepreneur.
 An online exhibition about his work is included below.

 Ethel Wright Mohamed of Belzoni, Mississippi, became a favorite Festival participant during the 1974 Mississippi program.
 Ten years earlier, she had turned to embroidery to commemorate life with her husband who had recently died, carrying on an age-old domestic art form in a distinctively personal way.